 Dear BFF Tina

 Thank you from the bottom of my heart.
 Not many people are open minded about having a gay friend.
-Officially, you’re the only heterosexual female friend that sees me, treats me, and loves me for whom I am.
+Officially, you’re the only heterosexual female friend that sees me, treats me, and loves me for who I am.
 A human being with sins and virtues.
-You don’t compare me to a cliche and above all you respect me.
+You don’t compare me to a cliche, and above all you respect me.
 I love you very much.
 With you I can be myself, I’m not on guard or on the defensive, nor am I waiting for the next gay joke.
 I wish more people in the LGBTQIA+ community would have a friend like you.
-I wish the world was like you, there would be no wars and only world peace.
+I wish the world was like you; there would be no wars and only world peace.
 I am the one that is blessed.

 Your GBFF Andy